Anishinaabeg: Art & Power

 Saul Williams was born in North Caribou Lake called Neehakooyank (Where the Tree Leans over Calm Waters) in spring1954.
 His family moved to Weagamow Lake to live in North Caribou Lake First Nation Reserve where he became a Band Member.

 In the summer of 1968, Saul met Dr. Mary Black.
 He and his friends performed chores for her including carrying wood and water and translating for Elders who came to visit her.
 For his efforts, Saul was happy to be paid in spaghetti and meat balls.
 Having seen him constantly doodling and sketching, Mary brought Saul tubes of acrylic paint on one of her trips down south.
 With her go-ahead, Saul painted her wall and finished his first painting of a stylized raven for which he was paid five dollars.
-This painting—Saul’s first sale—is in the ROM collections.
+This painting—Saul’s first sale—is in the Museum's collections.

 For most of his younger years, before he was a labourer and, eventually, a school counsellor, Saul made his living by selling artwork.
 In 1984, he was one of the first Indigenous artists to have an exhibition at the Art Gallery of Ontario (AGO).